roshi-bushido/inspector-gadget/README.md

 - Language specific SDK's to simplify your job implementation.

 ## Platform
-- Inspector Gadget: this a grails + bootstrap based web console for you to administrate your Jobs.
+- Inspector Gadget: this is a grails + bootstrap based web console for you to administrate your Jobs.
 - Clients: the clients projects holds all language specific clients.
 Currently only supporting Java.
 - Samples: Java based examples for the Java SDK.